This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 27th of May

-at the battle of Pickett's Mills, and afterward died in the hands of the enemy.
+at the battle of Pickett's Mills, and afterward died in the hands of

 His regiment could ill afford his loss.